RownakEEE/RownakEEE/README.md

 # Md Rownak Hossain Chowdhury

-## PhD Student in Electrical and Computer Engineering at UMKC
+## Electrical and Computer Engineering

 Welcome to my GitHub profile!
-I'm currently pursuing my PhD in Electrical and Computer Engineering at the University of Missouri Kansas City, specializing in reconfigurable hardware accelerators for AI applications.
+I'm currently pursuing my MS in Electrical and Computer Engineering at the University of Missouri Kansas City, specializing in reconfigurable hardware accelerators for AI applications.